Tornado outbreak of January 23–24, 1997: Meteorological synopsis

 By 422 PM, a tornado warning was issued for Rutherford and extended for Williamson County until 515 PM.
-Three tornadoes were indicated by Doppler radar from about 10 miles northeast and 5 miles west of Franklin, Tennessee and also along the Maury-Williamson County line.
-Several weather spotters, amateur radio operators, and sheriffs' deputies were maintaining contact with NWSO Nashville and provided excellent updates of the tornadoes, which coincided with Doppler radar indications.
+Three tornadoes were indicated by Doppler weather radar from about 10 miles northeast and 5 miles west of Franklin, Tennessee and also along the Maury-Williamson County line.
+Several weather spotters, amateur radio operators, and sheriffs' deputies were maintaining contact with NWSO Nashville and provided excellent updates of the tornadoes, which coincided with Doppler weather radar indications.

 A very important severe weather statement was issued shortly after 430 PM highlighting the multiple tornadoes in Williamson County.
 This statement provided crucial information regarding areas within the Nashville metropolitan area which were in the paths of the tornadoes (including heavily populated areas such as Murfreesboro in Rutherford County).

 At 440 PM, the northernmost tornado about 5 miles northeast of Franklin continued to maintain itself, prompting a tornado warning for Wilson county valid until 545 PM.

 Another crucial severe weather statement was issued at 454 PM to indicate tornado locations and to pinpoint towns along the tornado paths.
 This particular statement mentioned that tornadoes would move to near Murfreesboro between 500 and 515 and to just southeast of Lebanon by 515 PM.

 At around 500 PM, an F2 tornado touched down near Smyrna in Rutherford County causing damage to Smyrna Middle as it moved southeast of Lebanon in Wilson County to near Watertown in southeast Wilson County at the predicted 515 PM time.
 Rutherford County residents had a 48-minute tornado warning lead time and Wilson county a 20-minute lead time.